ehmicky/modern-errors/README.md

-Error classes (including [`AnyError`](#anyerror) and [`UnknownError`](#unknown-errors)) can be exported for other modules to check or re-use.
+Error classes (including [`AnyError`](#anyerror) and [`UnknownError`](#unknown-errors)) can be exported for users (or other modules) to check or re-use.

 ```js
 // Base error class